mabl Link is an encrypted reverse proxy tunnel, not a VPN (Virtual Private Network).

 See Introduction to mabl Link for a detailed description of the architecture.

 Yes.
 All hostnames will be resolved on the respective mabl Link Agent, which is running inside your network.
-As long as the host running the Link Agent can resolve the DNS address, your journeys running inside mabl will be able to resolve it.
-This also includes addresses like
+As long as the host running the Link Agent can resolve the DNS address (including entries in the

 Using mabl Link with localhost URLs